telnoiko/resume/Readme.md

  - separate data and the view for cv
  - create pdf versions on the fly
  - use different themes
  - serve cv from the web-site

+# Usage

+Just fork/download, update `resume.json`, then use provided commands to build nice resume locally.

 ## Set Theme